 Accidental damage is a section of a buildings insurance policy that covers you for - well - accidental damage to your home!
-Most people think this would only relate to something like a smashed window or damaged sink, but it is also the section under which you would be covered for damage to your property’s drainage system.
-This section specifically is called 'accidental damage to underground services', and it is this part of your policy that would typically cover you for problems affecting your septic tank or treatment plant such as tree root damage, vehicle damage or ground movement.
+Most people think this would only relate to something like a smashed window or damaged sink, but it is also the section under which you would be covered for septic tank problems caused by damage to your property’s septic tank.
+This section specifically is called 'accidental damage to underground services', and it is this part of your policy that would typically cover you for problems affecting your septic tank due to damage caused by things such as tree roots, vehicle or ground movement.

 Often, this additional accidental damage cover can be added to a policy for only a few pounds.
 We deal with some customers who have bought a policy which doesn’t have this cover without even realising, so please make sure that you check the details of any buildings insurance policy that you purchase.
 If you can afford to do so, take that extra accidental damage cover if your insurer doesn't offer it as standard, it may save you thousands of pounds if you ever suffer damage to your property’s drainage system!

 If you're already having septic tank problems then the UK Drainage Professionals team can help!
 Get in touch today and talk to us for advice.
 You can also complete our eligibility checker to find out if your insurance policy is likely to cover you for any problems you're experiencing!

 Sam's career prior to UKDP was spent in the marketing and service industries, so she is focused on making sure we look after our customers – and getting the UKDP message out there!
 Sam has overall responsibility for business operations and for delivering the best customer service we can.